-Within the market place our attention is a sought after commodity.
+Within the marketplace our attention is a sought after commodity.
 By capturing our attention we may be:

 Meditating with Grace is focusing our attention upon or with Grace.
 Starting with short sessions (1/2 hour) we intend (intention) to focus our awareness upon or with Grace until that intention is interrupted by a thought, revelry of imagination, feeling other than Grace or sensation.
 We then repeat to attend (attention) to the focus of our intention again and again during the designated session time.
 As we develop our ability to focus our attention with or upon Grace the sessions are interrupted less and less by thoughts, revelry of imagination, feelings other than Grace and sensations.
-Our relationship with Grace is a personal experience that each individual works out for themselves.
+Our relationship with Grace is a personal experience that each individual works out for themself.
 We must be careful not to distort our experience (relationship) with neurotic or narcissistic fantasies.
-If a spiritual crises emerges we should seek help.
+If a spiritual crisis emerges we should seek help.
 Grace manifests within and without and help can sometimes come from a spiritual adviser or mental health professional.
 During meditation sessions Grace will sometimes feel to be far away from us, sometimes as a beloved we are in relationship with and sometimes closer to us then our very breath, closer than any thought, transcending object/subject boundaries.

 Mostly we are unaware or only vaguely aware that there is a Higher Self.
-Those who seek to transcend the human condition towards the Higher Self find the task impossible from the frame of reference of the Consciousness Self or I. Asking assistance through prayer is essential.
+Those who seek to transcend the human condition toward the Higher Self find the task impossible from the frame of reference of the Consciousness Self or I. Asking assistance through prayer is essential.
 Shear will power and determination within the consciousness of the human condition is not capable of transcendence.
 The Sages have acknowledged this inability.
 They have also confirmed that transcendence is possible through Grace.

 During the beginning of the twentieth century the neophyte field of psychology strived to be considered a science based within classical physics, evolution theory and the scientific method.
 Roberto Assagioli, decades ahead of his time, realized the importance of the new field but also realized that there was something missing, the Higher Self.
 During the later half of that century it was demonstrated that not only classical physics but also the new physics of quantum mechanics plays a large part in our ability to perceive our environment.
-This gave permission for a few scientist and psychologist who had profound experiences of the Higher Self, to communicate and investigate those experiences within their communities.
+This gave permission for a few scientists and psychologist who had profound experiences of the Higher Self, to communicate and investigate those experiences within their communities.

 Common to most transpersonal psychologies and to the teaching of the Sages is a philosophy that is multicultural and transgenerational.
-This philosophy termed the Perennial Philosophy is categories into four areas (Huxley, A. in Walsh, 1993).
+This philosophy termed the Perennial Philosophy is categorized into four areas (Huxley, A. in Walsh, 1993).

 One way to indirectly describe the Higher Self is to use an energy model developed by John and Helen Watkins called Ego States (1997).
 In this theory the Higher Self is not mentioned but energies deriving from the Higher Self are examined from the reference point of the Conscious Self or I. The primary unit of light is a photon.
 Depending upon the experimenters desire this photon of light can be experienced through analytical measurement as a waveform (field) or as a particle.
 Similarly, energies of the Higher Self are experienced by the Conscious Self or I as ego cathexis and object cathexis.

 Ego cathexis performs two notable functions.
 The first is that of an energy that activates a process and the second is the process of the feeling of selfness.
 This ego cathexis associates itself with mental and/or physiological sensations and attaches.
 This causes boundaries to form of I and mine, activating that content which then becomes personal (my).
 During deep sleep the ego cathexis withdraws from the content.
-The theorist realize that this is a living energy with the possibility of transcending death of the body.
+The theorist realize this is a living energy with the possibility of transcending death of the body.
 Watkins (1978) defined Primary Awareness as "the awareness of existence that may inhere in "self energy" independent of any impact by objects" (p.
 519).

 Object cathexis is a non-living "it" energy.
 The Conscious Self or I does not realize an object outside of itself until that object impacts The Conscious Self or I through the senses.
 This energy model views existence as created from the impact of object cathexis upon ego cathexis.